Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 How to propagate Dracaena (my method):

 2. Root in water: Place the cutting in a jar of distilled water.
-Keep the nodes submerged but leaves above water
+Keep the nodes submerged but leaves above water.

 3. Wait patiently: Change the water weekly.
-Roots typically appear in 3-8 weeks
+Roots typically appear in 3–8 weeks.

-Watch: This video shows the propagation process in action:
+Watch: the propagation process in action

 My Dracaena Journey: From Struggling to Thriving